 Show Me the Money: the Spark Cash cards

-The Spark Cash Select Card and the Spark Cash card both offer cash back rewards – the Select offers 1% back on all purchases, while the regular Spark Cash offers 2% cash back on all purchases.
-Both offer additional cash bonuses as well, with the Spark Cash Select giving a 50% bonus on the cash back you earn each year (get $240 in cash back and receive a bonus of $120 on top of that) and the regular Spark Cash card giving a one‐time $100 bonus for spending $1,000 in the first three months you have the card, as well as a one‐time $50 bonus if you sign up for at least one employee card within 60 days of opening the account.
+The Spark Cash Select Card and the Spark Cash card both offer cash back rewards – the Select offers 1.5% back on all purchases, while the regular Spark Cash offers 2% cash back on all purchases.
+Both offer additional cash bonuses as well, with the Spark Cash Select giving a one-time $200 cash bonus once you spend $3,000 within three months of approval and the regular Spark Cash card giving a one‐time $500 cash bonus for spending $4,500 within three months of approval for the card.

-The Spark Cash Select card has no annual fee and carries an APR of 12.9% - 20.9% (V), in addition to offering a 0% APR introductory period on purchases.
-The Spark Cash card – which offers greater rewards – has an annual fee of $0 intro for first year; $59 after that and an APR of 13.9% - 20.9% (V), with no introductory period.
+The Spark Cash Select card has no annual fee and carries an APR of 13.24% - 21.24% (Variable), in addition to offering introductory 0% on purchases.
+The Spark Cash card – which offers greater rewards – comes with an annual fee ($0 intro for first year; $59 after that) and an APR of 17.24% (Variable), with no introductory period.
 Again, there is no expiration and no limit on rewards.

 When Sparks Fly: the Spark Miles cards

 When we talk about this type of miles cards, remember that these are not miles that will actually count toward a frequent flyer program.
 They are essentially still a cash bonus, in the form of “miles” that you redeem for cash toward travel.
-The Spark Miles gives two miles per dollar spent on any purchase and up to 15,000 bonus miles in the first three months – 10,000 for spending $1,000 and another 5,000 for adding an employee to your account.
-It has an annual fee of $0 intro for first year; $59 after that and allows you to redeem your miles for any travel expense, not just airfare.
-The Spark Miles Select has no annual fee, no signup bonuses, and only pays one mile per dollar, plus a 50% bonus on all the miles you accrue in a year, awarded on your anniversary date.
+The Spark Miles gives two miles per dollar spent on any purchase and a one-time bonus of 50,000 miles for spending $4,500 on purchases within three months of approval.
+Annual fee is $0 intro for first year; $59 after that and allows you to redeem your miles for any travel expense, not just airfare.
+The Spark Miles Select has no annual fee and only pays 1.5 mile per dollar.
+You will get a one-time bonus of 20,000 miles once you spend $3,000 on purchases within three months of approval.

-The Spark Miles Select card has a 0% introductory period, an APR of 12.9% - 20.9% (V) after that and no annual fee.
-The Spark Miles card has an annual fee of $0 intro for first year; $59 after that, an APR of 13.9% - 20.9% (V) after that, and no introductory promotional period.
+The Spark Miles Select card has introductory APR and the ongoing APR of 13.24% - 21.24% (Variable).
+The Spark Miles card has an APR of 17.24% (Variable), and no introductory promotional period.
 There is no limit of rewards and they never expire.

 Best in Show